Twitter Share Buttons Drive 7x More Exposure For Web Pages, New BrightEdge Analysis Shows

 Also Social Share Buttons and Links Now Displayed on More than Half of Web’s 10,000 Largest Websites, But is Glass Half Empty?

-San Mateo, Calif – September 1, 2011 – BrightEdge, the world's first enterprise SEO platform that helps brands rise above the increasing clutter on the Web, said a first-of-its kind in-depth analysis of more than 4 million tweets shows pages that display Twitter share buttons get 7 times the social media mentions than sites that do not, pointing to enormous social marketing opportunity that brands can implement immediately at almost no cost.
+San Mateo, Calif – September 1, 2011 – BrightEdge, the world's first enterprise SEO platform that helps brands rise above the increasing clutter on the Web, said a first-of-its kind competitive SEO analysis of more than 4 million tweets shows pages that display Twitter share buttons get 7 times the social media mentions than sites that do not, pointing to enormous social marketing opportunity that brands can implement immediately at almost no cost.

 But according to the September issue of the BrightEdge SocialShare Analysis, almost half of the largest 10,000 sites on the Web still don’t display any kind of social sharing links or buttons at all.
 The BrightEdge Social Share Analysis reveals that 53.6 of the largest 10,000 sites on the Web display some social links or buttons on their front pages, up from 52.8 percent in late July.